emader12/feature-importance-xai-ic/README.md

+> ⚠️ This repository is a work in progress

 # feature-importance-xai-ic
 Attain a global view of your grid with spectral feature importance using eXplainable AI (XAI), and a local view of your grid using information content (IC).
 Train a CNN on spectral grid, compute SHAP values, and compute model sensitivity with IC, and compare the difference with useful visualizations.
 This project was featured in a poster at the 2025 STScI Towards the Habitable Worlds Observatory Symposium: